EDITOR’S NOTE: This column by PDN Senior Staff Writer Paul Gottlieb first appeared Nov. 10, 2000. We print an updated version every Veterans Day.

 The citation said Shields’ “heroic initiative and great personal valor in the face of intense enemy fire sustain and enhance the finest traditions of the U.S. Naval Service.”

-• A Navy frigate that bears Shields’ name was built at Todd Pacific Shipyards Corp. — now Vigor Shipyards — in Seattle and saw service off Vietnam.
+• A Navy frigate that bore Shields’ name was built at Todd Pacific Shipyards Corp. — now Vigor Shipyards — in Seattle and saw service off Vietnam.

 The USS Marvin Shields won a combat action ribbon in 1972 and a Navy Unit Commendation in 1991 during Desert Storm, the first Gulf war.

-It was decommissioned in 1992, floating next to the famed World War II battleship USS Missouri in Bremerton before being transferred in 1997 to Mexico.
+Decommissioned in 1992, it floated next to the famed World War II battleship USS Missouri in Bremerton before being transferred in 1997 to Mexico.

-It was renamed the ARM Mariano Abasolo, and after extensive refits entered active service in the Mexican Navy.
+It was renamed the ARM Mariano Abasolo F212, and after extensive refits entered active service in the Mexican Navy.

 • On the Vietnam Veterans Memorial Wall in Washington, D.C., Shields’ name is engraved on Panel 02E, Row 007.